christoph-phillips/blog/content/blog/fasted-training-for-distance-runners.md

   burning zone'.

-  Its a type of flow state, where you are concentrated with absolute attention on what you are doing.
+  It's a type of flow state, where you are concentrated with absolute attention on what you are doing.